nextmv-io/setup-nextmv/README.md

 - Installs the Nextmv CLI.
 - Installs `uv` with `astral-sh/setup-uv` only when needed to manage CLI versions.
 - Configures the CLI with a provided API key.
-Even though the API key is optional, it is required for all _cloud_ operations.
+Even though the API key is optional, it is required for all `nextmv cloud` operations.

 ## Usage